ASVAB Practice Test Free

 The next section comprises two subjects combined – Auto and Shop (in the CAT ASVAB they may be in two different sections – each is as short as half of a full section).
 The section tests knowledge of automobiles and workshops, which is on the one hand very specific, yet requires wide knowledge in those fields.
 Let's continue.

-ASVAB Auto and Shop Information
+ASVAB Auto and Shop Information Sample Questions

-22. Auto and Shop - Sample Question
+ASVAB Auto and Shop Information Question 1

 What is the primary function of a car's alternator?